Mountaineering

 These attributes are what makes mountaineering so challenging and potentially dangerous, but are also the reasons it can be so rewarding.
 It is often this balance between risk and reward that attracts and motivates mountaineers.
 If not, they are at least aware of this fine balance.

 Compared to many other outdoor pursuits, mountaineering is a bit more complicated in terms of preparation.
 Mountaineers climbing the same peak could be carrying very different gear, may plan on totally different time scales, and may prefer different conditions depending on the route they chose.
 In general, the knowledge and experience required for a successful mountaineering trip can not be easily summarised on a website such as this.
-That is why MSC encourages those wishing to get into mountaineering to get the skills required by learning from professional providers, trusted friends, or family members.
+That is why MSC encourages those wishing to get into mountaineering to get the skills required by learning from professional providers, trusted friends, or family members and getting hands-on experience.

 • Avalanches and rockfall are key environmental hazards that require planning and training, as well as management and critical thinking in the field.
 Rockfall, in particular, is becoming an increasingly present hazard and this will continue to become a greater issue as NZ's glaciers and permanent snow areas retreat.